iampann/iampann/README.md

   Hi there 👋

-- 🔭 I’m currently working on taking rest
+- 🔭 I’m pursuing an Undergraduate Degree in Computer Engineering
 - 📫 How to reach me: @iampann
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I hate language wars